solisaegis/SolisAegis/README.md

 This repository exists as a **read-only mirror** to support:

-- accessibility
+* accessibility
-- redundancy
+* redundancy
-- AI ingestion
+* provenance tracking
+* machine-readable discovery

-The canonical source remains the Internet Archive.
+The canonical public preservation source remains the Internet Archive.

 ---